uri-raviv-lab/dplus-dev/Documentation/Development/Setup Development Environment.md

 ### 3. cmake 3.22 or later

 ### 4. Boost sources and binaries
-Download Boost (version 1.67 is used with D+, later versions should work).
-Download the sources, unzip into a folder (for instance `c:\boost\1.67`).
-Then download the binaries from here https://boost.teeks99.com/bin/1.67.0/ - choose the right compiler version (msvc-14.1) and choose the 64-bit executable.
+Download Boost (version 1.77 is used with D+, later versions should work).
+Download the Windows binaries from here https://boost.teeks99.com/bin/1.77.0/ - choose the right compiler version (msvc-14.2) and choose the 64-bit executable.
 Download and install it.
-Then rename the library folder to lib64.
+Then rename the lib64-msvc-14.2 folder to lib64.

-You should also set the BOOST_ROOT environment variable to c:\boost\1.67 (or whatever path you choose)
+You should also set the BOOST_ROOT environment variable to c:\boost\1.77 (or whatever path you choose)

 ### 5. Python
 You must have Python 3.9 64 bit installed

 ### 6. WIX Toolset
-From Visual Studio 2017, open the Tools menu and choose "Extensions and Updates".
-Search for "wix" and install WiX Toolset Build Tools and Wix Toolset Visual 2017 Extension.
+From Visual Studio 2019, open the Tools menu and choose "Extensions and Updates".
+Search for "wix" and install WiX Toolset Build Tools and Wix Toolset Visual 2019 Extension.
+On Windows 11 you may need to enable .NET 3.5.1 from the control panel (Win-S and search Turn Windows Features On and Off)

 ## IMPORTANT
 At this point, the entire D+ project is in one solution.
 This is about to change, as you will clearly see - the backend and frontend require two different builds.